-The Consumer Safety Commission provides a special form 'signaler un problème de sécurité' ('report a security problem') and requires the consumer to provide precise information on the product as well as to communicate photos of the product in question.
+The Consumer Safety Commission provides a special form ('report a security problem') and requires the consumer to provide precise information on the product as well as to communicate photos of the product in question.

-The website of the AFSSAPS also provides a special form to report undesirable effects of a medicine.
+The website of the ANSM also provides a special form to report undesirable effects of a medicine.

-21 Can the government authority organise a product recall where a producer or other responsible party has not already done so?
+21 Can the government authorities organise a product recall where a producer or other responsible party has not already done so?

-Pursuant to the provisions of article L.221-3 and L.221-5 of the Consumer Code, the government authority can organise a product recall where a producer or other responsible party has not already done so.
+Pursuant to the provisions of article L221-3 and L221-5 of the Consumer Code, the government authority can organise a product recall where a producer or other responsible party has not already done

-22 Are any costs incurred by the government authority in relation to product safety issues or product recalls recoverable from the producer or other responsible party?
+22 Are any costs incurred by the government authorities in relation to product safety issues or product recalls recoverable from the producer or other responsible party?